Montenegro national football team: Ups and downs

 On 23 February 2014 in Nice, Montenegro were drawn for qualification in UEFA Euro 2016 qualifying Group G alongside Russia, Sweden, Austria, Moldova and Liechtenstein.
 Although Montenegro, opened their campaign with a 2–0 victory against Moldova, they failed to qualify with goalless draw against Liechtenstein, a 1–0 loss against Austria and a 1–1 home draw against Sweden.
 On 27 March 2015, Montenegro's home match against Russia was abandoned after 67 minutes due to crowd violence, after the Russian left-back Dmitri Kombarov was hit by a projectile.
 The score was goalless and Russia had missed a penalty moments before the match was abandoned.
 The Russian goalkeeper Igor Akinfeev was hit by a flare, causing a second 33-minute delay.
 The abandoned match was ruled a 3–0 victory in Russia's favour.
 Montenegro finished fourth at the end of the campaign and placed 95th on the FIFA ranking list.

 Stadium and facilities

-Montenegro play home matches at the Podgorica City Stadium (Stadion pod Goricom).
+Montenegro play their home matches at the Podgorica City Stadium (Stadion pod Goricom).
 The stadium's capacity is 15,230, but international matches reduce this to between 10,700 and 13,000.